Tivix/django-userswitch/README.rst

 Optionally you can add ``USERSWITCH_OPTIONS`` dict to the settings.py::

     USERSWITCH_OPTIONS = {
         'css_class': '',               # CSS class to be added to the switcher widget.
 Default='userswitch'.
         'css_inline': '',              # Inline css for the switcher widget, if any 'content_types': (),           # a tuple of content-type for which to render switcher widget.
 Default = ('text/html', 'application/xhtml+xml')
         'auth_backend': '',            # Custom auth backend if any.
 Default = 'django.contrib.auth.backends.ModelBackend'
         'replace_text': '',            # Text to replace with the widget, default add to end "body" tag.
         'users': (),                   # List of usernames(as strings) to be shown in the switcher widget.
 If its empty, all users are loaded.
-        'force_on': False,     # Turns on USERSWITCH even if DEBUG = False }
+        'force_on': False,             # Turns on USERSWITCH even if DEBUG = False, 'onchange_redirect_url': '/',  # The url to redirect the user to onchange of user selection.
+    }

 Note: default value of ``css_inline`` option provides some basic absolute positioning.
 To change those either specify ``css_inline`` option manually or override ``position``, ``top``, ``right``, ``z-index`` in the class specified in ``css_class`` with ``!important``.